INNOVATION THROUGH AUTOMATION

 Steel Belt Conveyors

 Steel belt conveyors are made of thin, flexible metal strips that can withstand high temperatures, abrasion, corrosion, and impact.
 Steel belt conveyors are suitable for handling heavy, bulky, or sharp materials, such as scrap metal, wood chips, glass, or cement.
-Steel belt conveyors can also operate in harsh environments, such as furnaces, ovens, or foundries.
+Steel belt conveyors can also operate in harsh environments, such as furnaces, ovens or foundries.
 Steel belt conveyors have several advantages over other types of conveyors, such as low maintenance, high durability, and long service life.

 Chain Belt Conveyors